Central Coast Mariners FC (women): Hiatus

 Due to lack of funding the Central Coast Mariners were forced to pull out of the 2010–11 W-League season.

 Return to the A-League

 The Central Coast Mariners returned for the 2023–24 A-League Women season, with all home games to be played at Central Coast Stadium.
 Their first fixture upon their return to the competition was against Newcastle Jets.

+At the end of the 2023-2024 season, the Central Coast Mariners finished fifth and made the semi finals.

+In their second season in the Ninja A-league, the women won the 2024–25 A-League Women Championship.

 Colours and badge

 The club colours are yellow and navy blue.
 The club badge depicts a yellow football at the centre of a wave.

+Ownership

+Unlike other A-League Women clubs with an affiliated A-League Men club, since 2026 the Mariners women's side has been owned and operated by a separate ownership to their A-League Men team.

+After the sale of the men's side and academy to Total Soccer Growth Holdings (TSG) in June 2026, the Australian Professional Leagues (APL) was tasked to find new ownership for the women's team in time for the 2026–27 season.

+On 4 August 2026, Holman Barnes Group (HBG), majority owners of NRL club Wests Tigers, was confirmed as the owners of the women's team.
+Under this arrangement, the licence for the club would remain with TSG, with HBG taking on the day-to-day responsibilities for running the A-League Women department.

 Stadium

 The club played home games at a number of locations, including Bluetongue Stadium (home of the Central Coast Mariners) as well as Parramatta Stadium, Campbelltown Stadium, Leichhardt Oval and Canberra Stadium.

 As of 2023–24, the club plays all their home games at Central Coast Stadium, the same venue as the men's team.

+Women's Academy games (FNSW League 1 and FNSW Youth League 2) are played at Pluim Park, Lisarow.
+Home of Central Coast Football.